PKazm/vhdl-experiments/I2C_Core_Master/README.md

 ## Resources Used
-Results of I2C synthesis from within my test project for a Smartfusion2 M2S010:
+Results of I2C with 64 instruction locations synthesis from within my test project for a Smartfusion2 M2S010:

-4LUT: 290, DFF: 122, uSRAM: 1
+4LUT: 302, DFF: 123, uSRAM: 1

 Standalone synthesis timing estimate: